BoredDevHQ/ZeroDay/README.md

 🔰 Intro level
 ⏭️ First actual story mission with combat
 ⏭️ Secret side mission
-And more ideas to come as i get feedback from alpha testers!
+And more ideas to come as i get feedback from pre-alpha testers!